ngdplnk/SSTools4MC_Legacy/README.md

 ### Verify Files

 Navigate to the `3 - launcher` folder in the cloned repository.
-Ensure that you have the following files (there may be more, but you should have at least these):
+Ensure that you have the following files (there may be more, but you need to have at least these):

 - `build.nsi`
 - `icon.ico`